Written by Karl Perera, MA, DipLC

-The only way to overcome shyness is by confronting it.
+The only way to stop being shy is by confronting it.
 Build your Self Confidence – (Hypnosis download) can really help you to build your confidence.
 Prepared by experienced psychologists, I recommend you give it a try!

 Face your shyness head on and never avoid it

-Knowing that you have accepted the challenge to grow and take a positive step towards conquering your shyness will fill you with motivation and some confidence.
+Knowing that you have accepted the challenge to grow and take a positive step towards being less shy will fill you with motivation and some confidence.
 It is very important to acknowledge every small success you have and every small gain you make.

-Here are some steps you can take now to overcome shyness:
+Here are some steps you can take now to stop being shy: